w3f/Grants-Program/applications/GreenVerse.md

 ### Ecosystem Fit

-GreenVerse will be built on Substrate and later planned to onboard Polkadot/Kusama parachain.
+GreenVerse will be built on Substrate and later plan to onboard Polkadot/Kusama parachain.
 As a sustainable gaming platform, GreenVerse leverages the interoperability and scalability features of Substrate and the Polkadot ecosystem to allow existing users and projects to interact and collaborate with us easily.

 Target audience:
 - Eco-conscious individual users in Polkadot ecosystem